BEMlabKAUST/GilRamosetal2026/README.md

 The model used for running the Random Forests and the GAMS is the file Model_GAMSandRF.csv

-The scripts for running the models are presented here too (GAMS.R, Random_Forest.R)
+The scripts for running the models are presented in the R files GAMS.R and Random_Forest.R